-We see this in the job market whenever a profession develops a ‘lemon’ problem.
-After marketers wasted millions on billboards in the first dotcom bubble, marketers in Silicon Valley rebranded as ‘growth hackers’.
+We see this same dynamic in play in the job market whenever a profession develops a ‘lemon’ problem.
+After marketers wasted millions on billboards in the first dotcom bubble, marketers in Silicon Valley rebranded themselves as ‘growth hackers’.
 This was a signal that they were willing to be held to measurable short-term results.
 This only works if the label is costly, and can’t be easily faked.
 A job with ‘hacker’ in the title isn’t a feasible option for a ‘serious’ marketer with a track record driving long term value for Fortune 500 brands.
 Which works perfectly, because these are precisely the people Start-ups want to avoid.
-These semantic schisms occur in every discipline breaking ties with the past: Business Analysts become Data Scientists, Software Engineers become Full-Stack Developers and Sales Reps become Customer Success.
-If your meme gets polluted, it’s time to rebrand.
+These semantic schisms occur in every discipline attempting to break ties with the past in order to signal relative quality improvements: Business Analysts become Data Scientists, Software Engineers become Full-Stack Developers and Sales Reps become Customer Success.
+If your meme gets polluted, it’s time to rebrand with new memes.

 Name | Link | Type |